James Stewart: 1941–1947: Military service

 Stewart became the first major American movie star to enlist in the United States Army to fight in World War II.
-His family had deep military roots: both of his grandfathers had fought in the Civil War, and his father had served during both the Spanish–American War and World War I. After first being rejected for low weight in November, 1940, he enlisted in February, 1941.
+His family had deep military roots: both of his grandfathers had fought in the Civil War, and his father had served during both the Spanish–American War and World War I. After first being rejected for low weight in November 1940, he enlisted in February 1941.
 As an experienced pilot, he reported for induction as a private in the Air Corps on March 22, 1941.
 Soon to be 33 years old, he was over the age limit for Aviation Cadet training—the normal path of commissioning for pilots, navigators and bombardiers—and therefore applied for an Air Corps commission as both a college graduate and a licensed commercial pilot.
 Stewart received his commission as a second lieutenant on January 1, 1942.

 After enlisting, Stewart made no new commercial films, although he remained under contract to MGM.
 His public appearances were limited to engagements for the Army Air Forces.
 The Air Corps scheduled him on network radio with Edgar Bergen and Charlie McCarthy, and on the radio program We Hold These Truths, a celebration of the United States Bill of Rights, which was broadcast a week after the attack on Pearl Harbor.
 Stewart also appeared in a First Motion Picture Unit short film, Winning Your Wings, to help recruit airmen.
-Nominated for an Academy Award for Best Documentary in 1942, it appeared in movie theaters nationwide beginning in late May, 1942 and resulted in 150,000 new recruits.
+Nominated for an Academy Award for Best Documentary in 1942, it appeared in movie theaters nationwide beginning in late May 1942 and resulted in 150,000 new recruits.

 Stewart was concerned that his celebrity status would relegate him to duties behind the lines.
-After spending over a year training pilots at Kirtland Army Airfield in Albuquerque, New Mexico, he appealed to his commander and in November 1943 was sent to England as part of the 445th Bombardment Group to fly B-24 Liberators.
+After spending over a year training pilots at Kirtland Army Airfield in Albuquerque, New Mexico, he appealed to his commander and in November 1943 was sent to England as part of the 703d Bomb Squadron to fly B-24 Liberators.
 He was based initially at RAF Tibenham, before moving to RAF Old Buckenham.